-Members are people in your organization with paid Tallyfy access - your employees, contractors, or anyone who needs to work on business processes and workflows regularly.
+Members are people in your organization with Tallyfy access - your employees, contractors, or anyone who needs to work on business processes and workflows regularly.

 The three member roles